ezramizrahi/playwright-ts-bom/README.md

 3. run `npx playwright test chanceOfRain.spec.ts`

 ## Issues
-The tests seem to fail in GitHub Actions for a reason that isn't clear.
-Locally they run fine.
+The tests seem to fail in GitHub Actions for a reason that isn't clear (maybe anti-scraping/anti-bot measures?).
+Locally the tests run fine.

 ## Contact